getify/grips/README.md

 The two most typical tasks for the JavaScript API are `compileCollection()` and `render()`.

 "grips" organizes template partials by grouping them together in collections.
 A single collection is an arbitrary grouping of one or more partials, but it usually will correspond to a single template file.
-The collection ID is arbitrary, but again, will usually be the filename of the template file.
+The collection-ID is arbitrary, but again, will usually be the filename of the template file.

-You can render an individual partial, but you compile a collection of one or more partials.
+You will render an individual partial, but you will compile a collection of one or more partials.

 ### Compiling a collection
-To compile a collection of partials, call `compileCollection(templateStr, collectionID,[initialize=true])`.
+To compile a collection of partials, call `compileCollection(templateStr, collectionID, [initialize=true])`.

 `templateStr` is the string representation of your collection of template partials. `collectionID` should be the same as any other references to the collection by ID, such as other absolute template includes, or template extend directives, in other collections.

 `initialize`, which defaults to true, is an optional boolean flag.
-If `true`, it will evaluate the compiled template function representation, so that it's ready to render. `compileCollection()` also returns you the string value of that compiled template function, so you can choose to store it in a file during a build process, etc.
+If `true`, it will evaluate the compiled template function representation, so that it's ready to render.
+You'd pass `false` for this parameter if you were only doing pre-compilation of templates, for instance in a build process, and didn't need them to be intialized for rendering at that time.

+`compileCollection()` returns you the string value of that compiled template function, so you can choose to store it in a file during a build process, etc.

-A collection ID is the first part of a canonical template ID (`foo` in `"foo#bar"`, whereas `#bar` is the partial ID).
-For example, the `{$+ ... $}` collection extend tag takes only the collection ID (without any `#bar` partial ID).
+A collection-ID is the first part of a canonical template-ID (`foo` in `"foo#bar"`, whereas `#bar` is the partial-ID).
+For example, the `{$+ ... $}` collection extend tag takes only the collection-ID (without any `#bar` partial-ID).

 ```js
 grips.compileCollection("{$: '#bar' } Hello {$= $.name $}! {$}", "foo");
 ```

-For convenience, if you want to compile several collections at once, use `compile(sources, [initialize=true])`. `sources` is an object whose keys are collection names and values are collection template sources.
+For convenience, if you want to compile several collections at once, use `compile(sources, [initialize=true])`.
+The `sources` parameter is an object whose keys are used as the collection names and whose values are the collection template sources.

 ```js
 grips.compile({